OpenAstronomy/openastronomy.github.io/gsoc/suborg_guidelines.md

 The program has a few deadlines, and Google won't extend them even if their system is down closer to the end.
-They always allow a fair amount of time to submit whatever it's needed.
+They always allow a fair amount of time to submit whatever is needed.
 To be on the safe side of this, OpenAstronomy imposes a deadline of one day before Google's.
-You (and the students) will receive a remainder from the OpenAstronomy admin before such deadline.
+You (and the students) will receive a reminder from the OpenAstronomy admins before such deadline.
-If you fail to them your sub-org and students may be affected.
+If you fail to meet these deadlines, your sub-org and students may be affected.

-Besides these deadlines, as a sub-org admin you will have to keep track of all your students and mentors, following how they are doing with their projects and making sure they communicate regularly.
+Besides these deadlines, as a sub-org admin, you will have to keep track of all your students and mentors, following how they are doing with their projects and making sure they communicate regularly.